influxdata/flux/README.md

 The above examples give only a taste of what is possible with Flux.
 See the complete [documentation](https://v2.docs.influxdata.com/v2.0/query-data/get-started/) for more complete examples and instructions for how to use Flux with InfluxDB 2.0.

+## Contributing
+Flux welcomes contributions to the language and the runtime.

+If you are interested in contributing, please read out [contributing readme](https://github.com/influxdata/flux/blob/master/CONTRIBUTING.md) for information about how to contribute.